30 years after the mysterious disappearance of the ANN Hermosa

 I say goodbye to Alonzo, first.

-ULTIMATE RUSH He bids me farewell.
+ULTIMATE RUSH flits over his facemask as he bids me farewell.

 I say more goodbyes to my friends and leave.
 I'm tired.
 I'll miss them, but this is how I want to remember everyone.
 Drunk in the former Invisible Room after a breathtaking game.